harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 ### What are Weights.
 As we can see in **FIG 1** the nodes are comnected with the lines that means while training the value psses throught he nodes using these lines.
 These lines are only considered as the weights.
 The wieghts are bascally represented as the matrix.
 The dimension of the matrix is (n * m) where n represents the no. of nodes on the left side (previous layer) and m represents the no. of nodes presents in right side (next layer).
-I fyou see in **FIG 1** the weights between hidden layer 1 and hidden layer 2 will be of matrix (no. of nodes in hidden layer 2 * no. of nodes in hidden layer 1) i.e
+I fyou see in **FIG 1** the weights between hidden layer 1 and hidden layer 2 will be of matrix (no. of nodes in hidden layer 2 * no. of nodes in hidden layer 1) i.e  4*4.

+It is important to do matrix multiplication as you can see in **FIG 2** because we don't get only on efeature of data in real world problems.
+For multiple feature we need muliple nodes in input layer and then compute the output correctly we need to use same or more no. of nodes in every hidden layer.